apache/parquet-format/Geospatial.md

 min/max value pair of coordinates from each axis.
 Note that X and Y Values are always present.
 Z and M are omitted for 2D geospatial instances.

+Writers should follow the guidelines below when calculating bounding boxes in the presence of invalid values.
+An invalid geospatial value refers to any of the following: `NaN`, `null`, `does not exist` (e.g., LINESTRING EMPTY), or `out of bounds` (e.g., `x < -180` or `x > 180` for `GEOGRAPHY` types):

+* X and Y: Skip any invalid X or Y value and processing the remaining X or Y values.
+Do not produce a bounding box if all X or all Y values are invalid.

+* Z: Skip any invalid Z value and continue processing the remaining Z values.
+  Omit Z from the bounding box if all Z values are invalid.

+* M: Skip any invalid M value and continue processing the remaining M values.
+  Omit M from the bounding box if all M values are invalid.

+Readers should follow the guidelines below when examining bounding boxes:

+* No bounding box: No assumptions can be made about the presence or absence of invalid values.
+Readers may need to load all individual coordinate values for validation.

+* A bounding box is present:
+    * X and Y: X and Y of the bounding box must be present.
+Readers should proceed using these values.
+    * Z: If Z of the bounding box are missing, readers should make no assumptions about invalid values and may need to load individual coordinates for validation.
+    * M: If M of the bounding box are missing, readers should make no assumptions about invalid values and may need to load individual coordinates for validation.

 For the X values only, xmin may be greater than xmax.
 In this case, an object in this bounding box may match if it contains an X such that `x >= xmin` OR `x <= xmax`.
 This wraparound occurs only when the corresponding bounding box